Efficient Learning of a Linear Dynamical System with Stability Guarantees: Introduction

 Our main contributions can be summarized as follows.

 \begin{enumerate}[(i)] \item We prove that the discrepancy function~\eqref{eq:rate:function:AR:MDP} has a natural statistical interpretation as the rate function of a moderate deviation principle for the transformed least squares estimators~$\sqrt{T/a_T}(\widehat{\theta}_T-\theta)+\theta$, $T\in\mathbb N$. \item We derive finite-sample and asymptotic statistical error bounds on the operator norm distance between the reverse $I$-projection $\mathcal{P}(\widehat{\theta}_T)$ of the least squares estimator~$\widehat \theta_T$ and the unknown true system matrix~$\theta$. \item We show that the reverse $I$-projection $\mathcal{P}(\theta')$ can be computed highly efficiently to within any desired accuracy by solving a standard LQR problem, {\em e.g.}, via numerical routines that are readily available in MATLAB or Julia.
-This method finds the `cheapest' feedback gain matrix~$K^\star$ that renders~$\theta'+K^\star$ stable, and it can evaluate~$\mathcal{P}(\theta')$ in under a minute even if~$n\approx 10^3$. \end{enumerate} In addition, numerical experiments corroborate our theoretical results and showcase the statistical and computational merits of using the reverse $I$-projection of $\widehat \theta_T$ to estimate~$\theta$.
+This method finds the `cheapest' feedback gain matrix~$K^\star$ that renders~$\theta'+K^\star$ stable, and it can evaluate~$\mathcal{P}(\theta')$ in seconds even if~$n\approx 10^3$. \end{enumerate} In addition, numerical experiments corroborate our theoretical results and showcase the statistical and computational merits of using the reverse $I$-projection of $\widehat \theta_T$ to estimate~$\theta$.
 To our best knowledge, we present the first method for the identification of a linear dynamical system with stability guarantees that is both computationally efficient and offers asymptotic consistency and tight statistical error bounds.
+The proposed method has been recently exploited to provide the first statistical result on \textit{qualitative} (topological) identification of a linear system~\cite{ref:topoID2021}.
+We also note that the derivation of the explicit rate function~\eqref{eq:rate:function:AR:MDP} is of independent interest in the context of statistical learning of linear dynamical systems.